stephengineer/Hateful-Memes-Detection/README.md

 # Hateful Memes Detection

+Take an image, add some text: you've got a meme.
+Internet memes are often harmless and sometimes hilarious.
+However, by using certain types of images, text, or combinations of each of these data modalities, the seemingly non-hateful meme becomes a multimodal type of hate speech, a hateful meme.

+[Starter code](https://github.com/facebookresearch/mmf/tree/master/projects/hateful_memes) from Facebook AI's MMF is also available on GitHub to help you get started.

+## Facebook AI
 The goal is to create an algorithm that identifies multimodal hate speech in internet memes.

 [Hateful Memes: Phase 1](https://www.drivendata.org/competitions/64/hateful-memes/page/205/)